-By only using a few ingredients, and creating quick simple steps, you will have an easy meal.
+By only using a few ingredients and creating quick, simple steps, you will have an easy meal.

 I don’t want to spend a lot of time in the kitchen, so I always try to find easy meals to fix.
 But it’s not always easy to find healthy things to make for my family if we’re in a rush.

 And as much as we love Chick-Fil-A, we can’t go there every night.

-I have a lot of simple breaded chicken breast recipes in my files to make life easier when we’re running from place-to-place and don’t have time to fix a large meal.
+I have a lot of simple breaded chicken breast recipes in my files to make life easier when we’re running from place to place and don’t have time to fix a large meal.